mac999/BIM_LLM_code_agent/README.md

 - 0.1: 2024.9. initial version.
 - 0.2: 2025.6. fixed bug.
 - 0.3: 2025.7. fixed bug. update code knowledge base for RAG properly.
-- 0.4: 2025.9. fixed bug. modified hyperparameter for RAG. updated code example.
+- 0.4: 2025.9. fixed bug. modified hyperparameter for RAG. updated code example. if there is no ifcopenshell before runnint it, install it automatically.

 ## Getting Started